Secret to Create Distressed Black Kitchen Cabinets

 If your kitchen cabinets are already black, you can skip ahead to step 4.
 If your kitchen cabinet color is not black, you’ll need to prepare the surfaces and paint them.
 Use medium grade sandpaper to prepare the existing paint surface.
 Be careful if you decide to use an electric sander as this can take off too much of the paint surface leaving a patchy surface to paint over.
 Make sure you wipe off any excess dust from sanding before getting ready to paint.

 Paint it black

 Before applying the black paint, paint first with a primer as this will improve the quality and look.
 Don’t overdo the primer though as it may produce visible spots on the finished surface.
 Hiding these spots is not easy, and may require starting over with the sanding.

 Now comes the fun part of making your distressed black kitchen cabinets!
 Use very fine grade sandpaper to lighten the surface in patches, gentle taps with a hammer for dents, and a nail or chain to make your own unique pattern of wear.
-Create small holes and lines along the kitchen cabinet.
-Don’t overdo this part as it is possible to be over enthusiastic and end up seriously damaging your cabinets.
-The same applies with sanding and other marks.
+Create small holes and lines along with the kitchen cabinet.
+Don’t overdo this part as it is possible to be over-enthusiastic and end up seriously damaging your cabinets.
+The same applies to sand and other marks.
 Start with small areas to test the look you want.
-You can always add more distressed features as you go.
+You can always add more distressing features as you go.
 Excessive marks can look fake and amateurish.
 So remember to try and keep the look simple, resembling realistic wear on an aged piece of furniture.